-The Maremetraggio Association continues on its path, organising a festival which, upon reaching its 19th year.
+The Maremetraggio Association continues on its path, organising a festival which has reached its 20th year.
 ShorTS, organised by our own association, is divided in Maremetraggio section, dedicated to shorts from all over the world, Virtual Reality Section, dedicated to virtual shorts, and Shorter Kids'n'Teens section dedicated to short films for school aged children (6-10 and 11-15).

 The Artistic Direction will choose a Jury of experts that will award the following prizes:

 • Studio Universal Award for Best Italian Short Film